Petzys/ret2libc/README.md

 `2` is considered the most secure setting and is todays default, randomizing the stack, virtual dynamic shared object VDSO page, shared memory regions and data segments.

 At first, this seems to contradict our previous investigation that PIE is enabled and the binary is not affected by ASLR.
 But libc, which is our target in this exploit, is indeed affected since it is a shared library.
 This is a problem, because now we do not know the addresses of the functions in libc.
-Even with finding the randomized addresses once, the layout will change with every execution
+Even with finding the randomized addresses once, the layout will change with every execution.

 ## Finding the Offset of the Binary
 As we have already seen in the previous sections, the binary is vulnerable to buffer overflow.
 Therefore, we need to find out exactly how many bytes one has to overwrite in order to overwrite in the return address of the function which is our goal.
 We call this the "offset".